weecology/forecasting-course/content/en/docs/ethics/_index.md

 ---
-title: "Ethics of Ecological Forecasting"
+title: "Ethics of Ecological Forecasting (12/3/2020)"
 linkTitle: "Forecasting Ethics"
 weight: 26
 description: Discussion focused on ethical issues that can arise when we make predictions about the future